fleetdm/fleet/frontend/README.md

 ### [layouts](https://github.com/kolide/kolide/tree/master/frontend/layouts)

-The Kolide application has only 1 layout, the [Core Layout](./layouts/CoreLayout/CoreLayout.jsx).
+The Fleet application has only 1 layout, the [Core Layout](./layouts/CoreLayout/CoreLayout.jsx).
 The Layout is rendered from the [router](./router/index.jsx) and are used to set up the general app UI (header, sidebar) and render child components.
 The child components rendered by the layout are typically page components.